 Self Reflection potential

 Awareness of the framework can help individuals build effective communication with others, such as:

 - Asking for Feedback – so others know the individual cares about what they think and that their opinion and views are taken seriously

 - Self-Disclosure – taking opportunities to share things about oneself with others: being prepared to be vulnerable, so people can come to understand

 - Self-Discovery – As people share things with others, this is a good time for them to find out more about themselves.
 As people self reflect more and share more about themselves, they grow as individuals

 - The opportunity to work on things together as a Team.
 Some of the research was originally done in application to team theory, and it can be done as a powerful team exercise

-An awareness of the Johari window framework will allow a coach to understand, that a client sometimes interprets their behaviour in an entirely different way to the way that of others interpret that behavior.
+An awareness of the Johari window framework can allow a client to understand, that they sometimes interpret their behaviour in an entirely different way to the way that of others interpret that behaviour.

 Secondly, a discussion about the ‘Hidden Area’ can often allow the client to accept that there are elements of everyone (including themselves) that are hidden from everyone, including themselves.

 This allows the coach to them move the client into the frame of mind that allows them to start considering what possibilities are hidden away, just waiting to be discovered and exploited.